Azure/supply-chain-smart-contracts/README.md

 ```

 ### test-rpc
-install [testrpc](https://github.com/ethereumjs/testrpc) as your local geth-rpc or use teh Docker image
+install [testrpc](https://github.com/ethereumjs/testrpc) as your local geth-rpc or use the Docker image

 ## build and test